Dorothy Lawrence: Legacy

-Her story later became part of an Imperial War Museum exhibition covering women at war.
+Lawrence's story later became part of an Imperial War Museum (IWM) exhibition covering women at war.
 Curator Laura Clouting stated that Lawrence was included because she was the exception to the rule that women were not included in any branch of the military.

+Cultural legacy

-Several plays and films have been produced based on Lawrence's story:
+Several plays and films have been produced based on Lawrence's story, with others currently - November 2025 - in post-production: